U.S.-Cuba travel snarled by regulations, politics

 The problems began after the new guidelines were issued, the companies said.

-“We’ve laid off 22 people, canceled 150 trips, and after only one year of operations we are unable to recoup our start-up costs,” said Tom Popper, president of New York-based Insight Cuba.
+“We’ve laid off 22 people, cancelled 150 trips, and after only one year of operations we are unable to recoup our start-up costs,” said Tom Popper, president of New York-based Insight Cuba.

 Popper, whose nonprofit business brought some 3,000 Americans to Cuba under the program, said he had applied twice to renew his license to no avail.